Suk Jong-yul

 Suk Jong-yul (석종율; born 6 February 1969) is a South Korean professional golfer.

+Career

 Suk broke into the upper ranks of the sport at a relatively advanced age.
 He won the China Amateur in 2000, 2001 and 2002, and in the last of those years he also won the Ik Sam Open, a professional event in South Korea, as an amateur.
 He turned professional in 2003.
 In 2006 he won the Asian Tour's GS Caltex Maekyung Open in his home country.